KelvinC181/Pokedeckz-re/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab and pages section
+  - In the GitHub repository, ensure the version in branch is the version desired
+  - Ensure debug is set to false
-  - From the source section drop-down menu, select the main branch
+  - manually deploy the branch
-  - Click save and the page will be automatically deployed

 The live link can be found here - https://kelvinc181.github.io/Awareness/